Last Updated: November 17, 2022

 A sidebar to this entire issue is the backlash about the closing of historic schools that have long been an essential part of the fabric of the community.
 Often these school buildings then sit empty and deteriorate, particularly in older parts of the cities.

-While we understand that school siting must follow residential patterns, the goal should be keeping the residential neighborhoods vibrant and avoiding housing decline.
+While we understand that school siting must follow residential patterns, the goal of the entire city should be keeping the residential neighborhoods vibrant and avoiding housing decline.
+We think that the educational system should support that objective through its actions.

 Yet another argument for greater cooperation among municipal governments, school boards, and neighborhood associations emerges.
 And for telling those over-specialized bureaucrats at state education departments to learn something about community development.

-Childhood obesity has gone beyond the joking stage when kids are developing Type II diabetes.
-Obese children tend to become obese adults, and obesity is costing us our precious health care dollars.
+Childhood obesity has gone way beyond the joking stage when kids are developing Type II diabetes.
+Obese children tend to become obese adults, and obesity is costing us too many precious health care dollars.

 Walking to school could become routine daily exercise, and a 15-minute walk each way would at least provide a half hour of walking daily.

-But it's entirely impossible to ask a child to walk to school when the school site selection and school size policy set up a system where it's a three-mile walk in an urban area.
+But it's entirely impossible to ask a child to walk to school when the school site selection and size policies set up a system where it's a three-mile walk in an urban area, or even a walk a few blocks long in a crime-ridden environment.
 With better school site selection, over time, such long walks won't be needed.
 The federal government offers Safe Routes to School grants to help communities overcome the problem that now, many physical barriers prevent a safe walk to school.

 Obviously rural and edge suburbs are a different situation.
 I rode a school bus and wouldn't have wanted the three-mile rural walk to one school and the four-mile walk to the second school.
 So I probably would have whined till my parents drove me there too, if the bus had not been available.